 What Is Menu Inflation?

 Menu inflation is specifically related to the rise in prices you see on menus due to inflation.
 You can view this inflation by checking out prices on a menu from year to year, or even quarter to quarter.
 The time frame depends on the inflation rate.
-Compare those prices to inflation rates, and you’ll see the direct menu inflation.
+Compare those prices to inflation rates, and you’ll see inflation directly on the menu.

 What Does Menu Pricing Mean?

 Menu pricing is the calculation of the cost to prepare a dish in relation to the profits of the restaurant.
-With the goal of profits, menu pricing is set up to make the cost to the restaurant lower than the profits coming in.
+Menu pricing is set up to make the cost to the restaurant lower than the profits coming in for the average order.
 When inflation rises, finding a balance between profits and customer satisfaction becomes more difficult.

 Inflation Effects: Time to Pop the Balloon